nianticlabs/metagame-balance/README.md

 ### Run Your own Full Competitions

-The `ChampionshipEcosystem` is used to simulate a .
+The `ChampionshipEcosystem` is used to simulate a Championship Competition Track.
 You just need to instantiate a `PkmRoster`, `MetaData`, and register the competitors wrapped under their `CompetitorManager`.
 You must set both the number of championship epochs and how many battle epochs run inside each championship epoch.

 ```python
 roster = RandomPkmRosterGenerator(None, n_moves_pkm=10, roster_size=100).gen_roster()